Canon 6D Mark II vs SL2

 Feature comparison: Canon 6D Mark II vs SL2

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 6D Mark II and the SL2 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 6D Mark II offers a wider field of view (98%) than the one in the SL2 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 6D Mark II has a higher magnification (0.72x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 6D Mark II and Canon SL2 along with similar information for a selection of comparators.

 One feature that is present on the 6D Mark II, but is missing on the SL2 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.